 Explore Alcázar de los Reyes Cristianos

-This palace/fortress was built by Alfonso XI in 1328 and served through the years as the place of residence of the rulers of Spain.
-The impressive walls and mosaic decorated halls provide a glimpse into the lavish lifestyle of Spanish royalty, but the most interesting part of this compound, in our opinion, is the beautiful gardens which provide thousands of opportunities to get the perfect Instagram shot.
+The Castle of the Christian Monarchs was built by Alfonso XI in 1328 and served through the years as the place of residence of the rulers of Spain (the most famous ones are probably Isabella I of Castile and her husband, Ferdinand, who even met with Christopher Columbus here, as he was preparing to embark on his famous voyage to the Americas).
+The outdoor area of this fortress/castle is within the walls of the four towers from where you can admire the magnificent views of the city.
+While exploring Alcázar de los Reyes Cristianos the impressive walls and mosaic decorated halls provide a glimpse into the lavish lifestyle of Spanish royalty, but the most interesting part of this compound, in our opinion, is the beautiful gardens which provide thousands of opportunities to get the perfect Instagram shot.

 What to eat in Cordoba?

 By now you are well familiar with the traditional patios and historical landmarks of the city but another aspect of the Andalusian culture, and just as important, is the great food scene.
 So add these best dishes of the Andalusian cuisine to your things to do list:

 Gazpacho: If you happen to visit Cordoba during the hot summer months, and you are looking for something refreshing to cool you down, try the local Gazpacho – well-seasoned cold tomato soup.
 You can also try the thicker version, a specialty of Cordoba, the Salmorejo, either in the tomato version or the lovely purple colored beet version.

 Ajo Blanco – The white gazpacho of Cordoba – almond and garlic cold soup with a thick consistency which is usually served with a sweet fruit such as grapes.